Central Michigan vs. Northern Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Central Michigan has combined with its opponents to score more than 57 points in four of seven games this season.
+- Central Michigan and its opponents have gone over the current 56-point total in four of seven games (57.1%) this season.

-- Northern Illinois and its opponents have combined to score more than 57 points in three of seven games this season.
+- Northern Illinois' games have gone over 56 points in three of seven chances this season.

-- The two teams combine to average 56.1 points per game, 0.9 less than the over/under in this contest.
+- Saturday's total is 0.1 points lower than the two team's combined 56.1 points per game average.

-- This contest's total is 0.5 points lower than the 57.5 these two squads combine to give up per game in 2021.
+- This contest's total is 1.5 points under the 57.5 these two squads combine to give up per game in 2021.

-- Chippewas games have an average total of 56.7 points this season, 0.3 fewer than Saturday's over/under.
+- The Chippewas and their opponents have scored an average of 56.7 points per game in 2021, 0.7 more than Saturday's total.

 Central Michigan Stats and Trends